hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 *Step Two*   : Remotely Connnecting

->
+>To

+1. Access your CSE15L course specific account
 1. Open a **terminal** in VSCode
-2. Then, insert the command **ssh cs15lwi22zz@ieng6.ucsd.edu** (on the first line in the screenshot you can see how I put mine)
+2. Insert the command **ssh cs15lwi22zz@ieng6.ucsd.edu** (make sure to replace *zz* with your own specific three letter sequence)
-3. Then, insert the password that you previously created, if you just resetted it might take a while this problem happened to me
+3. Put in the password previously created, it takes about 15-20min for the password to update if you recently resetted it
-3. If this is the first time connecting to the server, you'll getting a message to continue connecting type **yes**
+- If this is the first time connecting to the server, you'll getting a message to continue connecting please type **yes**
-4. Similary in the screenshot starting on line three it will inform you the last time you loggined in and a lot of other account specific information
+4. Similary in the screenshot starting on line 3,once you successfully logged-in you will be informed when you last time logged-in and other account specific information
-5. If you see this that means you were successful and that your terminal is connected to a computer in the CSE basement and any commands you run will run on that computer
+5. Your terminal is now connected to a computer in the CSE basement and any commands you run will run on that computer
- - - If you need to

 ![Image](RemotelyConnecting.png)